TehLeo/junion/README.md

 ## News & Info

-Version 1.2.1 pre-release is now acessible [here](https://github.com/TehLeo/junion/releases)
+Version 1.2.2 EA (Early-Access) is now acessible [here](https://github.com/TehLeo/junion/releases) Documentation and tests are now planned to finalize 1.2.x release.

-Roadmap to JUnion 1.2.1 has been announced [here](https://github.com/TehLeo/junion/issues/3)
+Roadmap to JUnion 1.2.x has been announced [here](https://github.com/TehLeo/junion/issues/3)

 Wiki has been created and can be accessed [here](https://tehleo.github.io/junion/wiki/index.html)